gearoenix/gearoenix/README.md

 # Gearoenix Game Engine
-An in-house game engine with appearance approach.
+An in-house game engine with experimental approach.

 ## Development Process
-Design and decision making in development process of this project is business Oriented, it means: I'm developing a game with it and development of this project is dependent on the needs of that game, I design and develop a new feature whenever my game needs a new feature in the engine, sometimes in the design and or implementation I makes decisions that are mostly related to my game and urge of getting result, but I never ever disregards best practices in its development.
+Design and decision making in development process of this project is business oriented, it means: I'm developing a game with it and development of this project is dependent on the needs of that game and I design and develop a new feature whenever my game needs a new feature in the engine, sometimes in the design and or implementation I makes decisions that are mostly related to my game and urge of getting result, but I never ever disregards best practices in its development.

-One the appearance of this development process in engine is, in first engine was getting developed with `Vulkan API` but because of lake of market share, I decided to suspend `Vulkan` part and continue with `OpenGL ES 2`.
+One of the appearance of this development process in engine is, in first engine was getting developed with `Vulkan API` but because of lake of market share, I decided to suspend `Vulkan` part and continue with `OpenGL ES 2`.